-SCREENING OF PETROL DEGRADING BACTERIA : STREAK PLATED ON BH AGAR PLATE
+SCREENING OF PETROL DEGRADING BACTERIA : STREAK PLATED ON BH AGAR PLATES

-Antibiotic resistance test

-IV.
-DISCUSSION

-In the current study, samples of soil were collected from petrol pumps and garages of Valanchery.
+Antibiotic resistance test IV.
+DISCUSSION In the current study, samples of soil were collected from petrol pumps and garages of Valanchery.
 From these soil samples, an isolate was recovered, which had the hydrocarbondegrading ability.
 The screening was done on Bushnell Hass media containing 1% of petrol.
 The petrol degradation potential of the isolate was studied.
 The heavy metal tolerance of isolates was also studied and determined for heavy metals lead, copper, Zinc and mercury.
-Antibiotic sensitivity of the isolates was studied using antibiotics Ampicillin, Tetracycline, Gentamicin, Chloramphenicol, Cefotaxime and Nalidixic acid.
-This shows that these strains had multiple antibiotic resistance traits The cleaning/breakdown of petrol or hydrocarbon in the soil or environment by bacteria, yeast, and fungi is referred to as microbial degradation (Broomjimans et al..
-2009).

-DOI: 10.35629/7781-070415751579 | Impact Factor value 7.429 | ISO 9001: 2008 Certified Journal Page 1577
+Antibiotic sensitivity of was studied using antibiotics the isolates Ampicillin, Tetracycline, Gentamicin, Chloramphenicol, Cefotaxime and Nalidixic acid.
+DOI: 10.35629/7781-0705355359 | Impact Factor value 7.429 | ISO 9001: 2008 Certified Journal Page 357